YS0meone/CellUniverse/3d/C++/README.md

     ```
   - Wait for celluniverse to finish executing and you can check the result in the `output/` folder inside the current
   example

-- clone the repo and cd into the project folder